 How do Swatters Gather Information?

 In order to perform a swatting attack, swatters need certain information about their victim, like their home address.
 Going hand-in-hand with swatting are a few key ways of obtaining personal data.
 They are:

 - Doxing: The act of doxing is when someone posts private information on a public platform, revealing personal information like business or home addresses and IP addresses.
 Once that information is out there online, those looking to commit swatting attacks can use it.
-For a full run-down on doxing, check out our full article here.
+You can read our full article on doxing for more information.